 It’s important to have diabetic sock material that is not too thick or too thin.
 Often diabetic socks are made of a cotton blend, which supplies a lot of cushioning and protection against blistering caused by friction from being worn all day long.
 But some diabetic socks have grips on them, these can restrict airflow around the foot, making it difficult for sweat to evaporate quickly inside the sock.
 This is where silicone grips come in handy as they provide grip without creating hot spots on diabetic patients’ feet.

 As a diabetic or someone with neuropathy, your feet are delicate.
-You need socks that have all of the qualities necessary to care for those precious extremities: a non-binding top band, a cushioned sole that prevents injury and blisters, flat-felled seams which prevent rubbing and infection, and are non-irritating.
+You need socks with all the qualities necessary to care for those precious extremities: a non-binding top band.
+This cushioned sole prevents injury and blisters, has flat-felled seams that prevent rubbing and infection, and is non-irritating.

 Inflammation and neuropathy can lead to severe foot pain.
 Dream of days gone by when all your troubles could be solved with a special pair of Doctor's Choice Socks.
 Made from piping-hot Aloe-infusion therapy combined with ultra-breathable dual mesh ventilation to help relieve those dry itchy feet that easily accumulate bacteria and fungus without the perfect blend of bamboo charcoal fibers to keep everything fresh down there.